 - A. Monthly Reports: Monthly investment reports will be distributed electronically by the Treasurer to the governing board and pool participants.
 These reports will disclose, at a minimum, the following information about the risk characteristics of the County's portfolio: - 1.
-An asset listing showing par value, cost and accurate and complete market value of each security, type of investment, issuer, and interest rate; - 2.
+An asset listing showing par value, cost and accurate and complete market value of each security, type of investment, issuer, date of maturity, and interest rate; - 2.
 A one-page summary report that shows: - a.
 Average maturity of the portfolio and modified duration of the portfolio; - b.
 Maturity distribution of the portfolio; - c.
 Average portfolio credit quality. - B. Quarterly Reports: Investment reports will be provided to the Board of Supervisors on a quarterly basis.
+The quarterly report shall be submitted within 30 days following the end of the quarter.
 These reports will disclose all information provided in the monthly reports, as well as the following: - 1.
 A statement of compliance with investment policy, including a schedule of any transactions or holdings which do not comply with this policy or with the California Government Code, including a justification for their presence in the portfolio and a timetable for resolution; and, - 2.
-A statement that the County has adequate funds to meet its cash flow requirements for the next six months.

-C. Annual Reports:

-- 1. The investment policy will be reviewed and adopted by the Board of Supervisors at least annually to ensure its consistency with the overall objectives of preservation of principal, liquidity, and return, and its relevance to current law and financial and economic trends. - 2.
+A statement that the County has adequate funds to meet its cash flow requirements for the next six months. - C. Annual Reports: - 1.
+The investment policy will be reviewed and adopted by the Board of Supervisors at least annually to ensure its consistency with the overall objectives of preservation of principal, liquidity, and return, and its relevance to current law and financial and economic trends. - 2.
 A comprehensive annual report will be issued at the conclusion of each fiscal year.
 This report will include comparisons of the County's return to the Benchmark Index return, suggest policies and improvements that might enhance the investment program, and will include an investment plan for the coming year. - D. Annual Audit: An independent review by an external expert will be conducted annually to assure compliance with internal controls and adherence to the Investment Policy.

-Policy effective upon approval of the Board of Supervisors, submitted for approval on December 21, 2017.
+Policy effective upon approval of the Board of Supervisors, submitted for approval on December 21, 2018.